Olympiastadion Berlin

 What interesting facts are related to Olympiastadion Berlin?

-• During World War II, a bunker, known as the "Blaupunkt-Bunker" (after the Blaupunkt company, which used it for armaments production), was built in the basement of the Olympic Stadium.
+- The stadium has extensive underground premises, and during World War II a bunker was built here, known as the "Blaupunkt-Bunker" (after the Blaupunkt company that used it for armament production).
 The bunker's reinforced concrete ceiling was one meter thick.
-The shelter was decommissioned in the early 1950s.
+The shelter was decommissioned in the early 1950s

-• The Euro 2024 logo includes references to the characteristic shape of the roof at the Olympic Stadium in Berlin
+- The Euro 2024 logo includes references to the distinctive shape of the roof at the Olympic Stadium in Berlin

 Where is the Olympiastadion Berlin located?

-The stadium is located in the western part of Berlin, in the Charlottenburg district.
-The facility is part of a large Olympic complex (Olympiapark), which includes numerous training fields, a second athletics track, an Olympic swimming pool or the "Maifeld" field with grandstands and a distinctive high tower, dedicated to large gymnastic shows, festivals, parades, concerts or various sports activities.
-Nearby is the Waldbühne amphitheater as well as subway and S-Bahn train stations.
+The stadium is located in the western part of Berlin.
+The facility is part of a vast sports complex (Olympiapark), which includes numerous training fields, an Olympic swimming pool, a complex of buildings of the Deutsches Sportforum or the Maifeld field with stands and a characteristic high bell tower.
+Next door is the Waldbühne amphitheater and the subway (U-Bahn) and railway (S-Bahn) stations.

 Advertisement